 It is essential to speak to an experienced San Antonio personal injury attorney after suffering a spinal cord injury accident caused by others’ disregard for safety.
 The medical bills, living expenses and income loss can easily add up to millions of dollars.
 But a properly handled legal settlement after a catastrophic injury can provide financial stability.

 At Herrman & Herrman, PLLC, our San Antonio spinal cord injury lawyers are committed to helping injured people whose lives have been turned upside down by others’ reckless acts.
 We have a dedicated accident investigation team and the resources required to tackle complex catastrophic injury cases.
-Our experienced attorneys at Herrman & Herrman have successfully resolved more than 20,000 accident cases in South Texas.
+Our experienced attorneys at Herrman & Herrman have successfully resolved more than 20,000 accident cases in Texas.

 We can schedule a free review of your case today.
 We have English- and Spanish-speaking attorneys and staff available to speak with you and answer your questions.
 Call us at (361) 882-4357 or chat live to meet with a compassionate attorney who can help you.